Regulators Worldwide Recalled Children's Craft Sand for Asbestos. The US Acted Late.

 joint regulator request

-from ADAO letter to publication of this report
+from ADAO letter to the first US recall

 see Finding 1

-The single number that anchors the US Absence finding: 0 US Consumer Product Safety Commission recalls of asbestos-tainted children's craft sand as of 12 May 2026, 41 days after the Asbestos Disease Awareness Organization's 1 April 2026 letter to the CPSC and EPA.
+The number that anchors the US finding: the US Consumer Product Safety Commission held at zero asbestos craft-sand recalls through 12 May 2026, then issued its first, the Orb Funkee squeeze toys, on 21 May 2026, 50 days after the Asbestos Disease Awareness Organization's 1 April 2026 letter to the CPSC and EPA.

 No parent should have to wonder if the toys their children play with are laced with asbestos.